tiepdotme/bodhinyana-group.github.io/_posts/2017-02-08-to-be-confirmed.markdown

 ---
 layout: post
-title: Why practice a spiritual path?
+title: Theme to be confirmed
 date: 2017-02-08 19:30:00
-leader: Symon
+leader: Nick
 ---